erinmmay/Slackmoji_Repo/README.md

 A quick tool to remove backgrounds is https://www.remove.bg/

-And if you make an AWESOME slackmoji related to astronomy or explanets, create a pull request!
+And if you make an AWESOME slackmoji related to astronomy or exoplanets, create a pull request!
 I'm happy to merge it into this repo for everyone to use :)

 ------------------------------------------

-Remeber, every slackmoji you add to slack is available in every *channel* of the workspace, but you have to add them to each *workspace* separately.
+Remember, every slackmoji you add to slack is available in every *channel* of the workspace, but you have to add them to each *workspace* separately.